Northwest Territories Travel Guide

 If you compare the size of the Northwest Territories with other countries, it is three times larger than Sweden and 34 times larger than Switzerland.
-Due to the remoteness, not many people live in the Northwest Territories; it has about the population of a small provincial town.
+Due to the remoteness, not many people live in the Northwest Territories; it has the population of a small provincial town.

-The Northwest Territories is one of the last great wildlife refuges on this planet and will spot plenty wild animals along the way.
+The Northwest Territories is one of the last great wildlife refuges on this planet and here you spot plenty wild animals along the way.
 About half of Canada’s bird species have been recorded here.
 You will find wilderness and naturalist opportunities in just about every corner.
 Almost all wilderness activities are possible when you travel.

 The Northwest Territories of Canada include the regions of Dehcho, North Slave, Sahtu, South Slave and Inuvik‘

 Yellowknife is the Capital of the Territories and is also known as North America’s Diamond Capital.

 People and Culture

 While visiting the Northwest Territories you meet northern people and get the opportunity to learn firsthand about Aboriginal cultures and about their grim past.
 As a white person, you are suddenly the minority.
 The Northern Aboriginal people are extremely friendly and open towards visitors.
 Listen to their stories and what they have to say.

 50% of the population identify as Aboriginal.
 Indigenous groups of the Northwest Territories include the Dene, Inuit, Inuvialuit and Métis.
 The Northwest Territories recognizes 11 official languages; nine Aboriginal languages as well as English and French.

 Edmonton is the main gateway to Yellowknife and is served by various airlines.